 - Click 'Install' to start the installation process

 - Click 'Yes' if you wish to change the default audio device

 - The installation process has completed, click 'Ok'

-Enabling Serato DJ Pro audio for other applications
+Enabling Serato DJ Pro or Lite audio for other applications

-Once the VAD has been installed you will need to enable the device from the Serato DJ Setup menu.
+Once the Virtual Audio Device has been installed you will need to enable the device from the Serato DJ Setup menu.